 School Menus & Meal Pricing

 Did you know?
 All Vernon Public Schools sell snacks during lunch for an additional price.
+Snacks can be purchased with cash or on account through My School Bucks.
 All snacks meet the Connecticut Nutrition Standards for healthier snack options.
 For a list of snacks and pricing, please click here.

 All students eat breakfast and lunch for free at Skinner Road School, Northeast School, and Maple Street School thanks to the Community Eligibility Provision.
 There is no paperwork required.

 If your child attends Rockville High School, Vernon Center Middle School, Center Road School, or Lake Street School and you are wondering if your child qualifies for free or reduce priced meals, please fill out a meal application and return it to the address listed.
 Meal applications must be re-submitted each year.